signum-network/signum-node/DB_SETUP_SQLITE.md

 # Introduction

-SQLite, introduced at Version 3.8.1, is being considered as a potential replacement for H2 in the future.
-Like H2, SQLite is a file-based database.
-The advantage of SQLite is its minimal setup requirement; no additional installation of a database server or dependencies is necessary.
-Additionally, SQLite tends to be faster than MariaDB and Postgres, and its backup process is implicit since it involves only a single file.
+SQLite is a lightweight, file-based database engine that requires no separate server installation or external dependencies.
+Its simplicity makes it especially well-suited for local setups, embedded systems, and applications where minimal configuration is preferred.

+SQLite often outperforms heavier systems like MariaDB and Postgres in scenarios with moderate data volume and limited concurrency.
+Backups are straightforward, as the entire database is stored in a single file.

-However, there are some important considerations when using SQLite.
+However, there are important considerations to keep in mind when using SQLite.

 # Initial Set Up